Treatment and support for alcohol dependency

 There are a few different types of treatment for alcohol dependence available.
-Most people are treated in the community in a non-residential setting but some people are treated in a residential setting.
+Most people are treated in the community in a non-residential setting, meaning you won't have to stay there overnight, but some people are treated in a residential setting.
 Being treated in a residential setting means living in a treatment facility for a period of time.

 Some of the treatment options available include:

 Addiction counsellors offer a range of services, in group and individual settings.
 They can offer information, advice, support, family therapy and couples therapy.

 Find out more about addiction counselling at addictioncounsellors.ie

 Detoxification is a process through which the physical craving for alcohol is removed.
 This can be done in non-residential settings under the supervision of your GP.
 You will be prescribed anti-anxiety medication to help you cope with the effects of alcohol withdrawal.